-For more advice on activities the kids can play while on the road check out our 10 best road trip activities for kids.
+For more advice on activities and games the kids can play while on the road check out our 10 best road trip activities for kids.

 Initially we thought the big campgrounds with a kids club would be great for the kids.
-In reality we often found these campgrounds to be loud and busy, with small uninspiring sites.
+In reality we often found these campgrounds to be expensive, loud and busy, with small and uninspiring sites.

 It is possible to do a lot of free camping in Europe.
 We talk about this more in our Definitive Guide to Europe by Campervan.

 Initially we planned to free camp a lot to save money.
-But, we found that stopping over in a car park or on a street wasn’t much fun for the kids if we stopped in a car park or on the street.
+But, we found it wasn’t much fun for the kids if we stopped in a car park or on the street.

-Often we would arrive late in the day with hungry and tired kids and didn’t have the energy to go searching for a free camp.
-It was easier to head straight to the campground and set up.
+Plus often we would arrive late in the day with hungry and tired kids and didn’t have the energy to go searching for a free camp.

 Every family will be different, but for us it often wasn’t a great choice and we ended up in camp grounds about 5-6 days a week.